oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/_index.md

   | FileCount | 100 | 7 |
   | RotateLogOnStartup | false | true |

-- For WebLogic server `.log` and `.out` files (including both dynamic and configured servers), you can alternatively set logging attributes using system properties that start with `weblogic.log.` and that end with the corresponding Log MBean attribute name.
+- For WebLogic Server `.log` and `.out` files (including both dynamic and configured servers), you can alternatively set logging attributes using system properties that start with `weblogic.log.` and that end with the corresponding Log MBean attribute name.

-  For example, you can include `-Dweblogic.log.FileMinSize=1000 -Dweblogic.log.FileCount=10 -Dweblogic.log.RotateLogOnStartup=true` in `domain.spec.serverPod.env.name.JAVA_OPTIONS` to set the behavior for all WebLogic servers in your domain.
+  For example, you can include `-Dweblogic.log.FileMinSize=1000 -Dweblogic.log.FileCount=10 -Dweblogic.log.RotateLogOnStartup=true` in `domain.spec.serverPod.env.name.JAVA_OPTIONS` to set the behavior for all WebLogic Servers in your domain.
 For information about setting `JAVA_OPTIONS`, see [Domain resource]({{< relref "/userguide/managing-domains/domain-resource/_index.md#jvm-memory-and-java-option-environment-variables" >}}).

 {{% notice warning %}}
 Kubernetes stores pod logs on each of its nodes, and, depending on the Kubernetes implementation, extra steps may be necessary to limit their disk space usage.